Devesh1602/Devesh1602/README.md

 - 🔭 I’m currently working on myself!

-- 🌱 I’m currently learning AI/ML
+- 🌱 Deep diving in the field of AI/ML

 - ❓ Ask me about anything related to Web and App technologies!

-- ⚡ Fun fact: I keep night shift switched on at all times !
+- ⚡ Fun fact: I keep the night shift switched on at all times!

 </td></tr></table>